GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 **Where We Train**

 The 3rd Battalion home training base is the Georgia Army National Guard Army Aviation Support Facility (AASF#1) located at the Winder, Ga., airport.
 This facility supports Georgia Army National Guard Black Hawk maintenance work and has 24 hour/7 day-a-week security on site.

-**Area of Operation**

-The Area of Operations (AO) for the 3rd Battalion roughly consists of the counties within the area north of I-20, west to I-285, south of I-85, and east to the South Carolina border.
-The 3rd Battalion also routinely augments other 1BDE battalions in their mission support for other GSDF brigades; therefore, 3rd Battalion Soldiers could provide support anywhere within the state of Georgia.

 **What We Do**